 What’s the longest time needed to prepare for your PTCB exam?

 OK, so you’ve got a lot of responsibilities and you don’t want to rush?
 No problem!
-There’s no maximum time limit on taking your exam unless you already have a job in a pharmacy and this limit has been set by your employer.
+There’s no maximum time limit on taking your exam unless you already have a job in a pharmacy and your employer has set this limit.

 And that’s part of the reason why we offer lifetime access to our study guides at an affordable price – we don’t want you to be rushed.

 What we would say, however, is that it’s important not to put off your exam too long out of fear.
 And with a pass rate of only 58%, we understand why you might be worried.

 But don’t forget that the pass rate for students who use our PTCB Hero program is a whopping 98%.